Michelle Obama

 Born in Chicago and raised on the South Side of the city, Obama is a graduate of Princeton University and Harvard Law School.
 In her early legal career, she worked at the law firm Sidley Austin where she met her future husband.
 She subsequently worked in nonprofits and as the associate dean of student services at the University of Chicago.
 Later, she served as vice president for community and external affairs of the University of Chicago Medical Center.
 Michelle married Barack in 1992, and they have two daughters.

 Obama campaigned for her husband's 2008 and 2012 presidential campaigns.
-She was the first African-American woman to serve as first lady.
+She was the first African-American to serve as first lady.
 As first lady, Obama worked as an advocate for poverty awareness, education, nutrition, physical activity, and healthy eating.
 She has written four books, including her New York Times best-selling memoir Becoming (2018) and The Light We Carry (2022).

 After leaving office, Obama ranked first in the Gallup poll for the most admired woman in the United States for three straight years.
 She holds significant cultural influence and continues to advocate for voter participation in elections.
 She has also pivoted to launching successful media ventures.